Loans for the Unemployed - Emergency Options for Anyone

 Unemployment benefits.
 The money withdrawn from your paycheck for unemployment insurance has a particular purpose.
 If you lose your job because of circumstances beyond your control, the money is redirected to you as unemployment benefits.
 And while it may not be enough to cover all your living expenses, the sum could be enough to help you qualify for a loan in times you need it the most.

 Disability benefits.
 Just like any other sources of monthly income, if you’re on benefits because of disability, you may declare the funds you receive as income that you will use to repay the loan.

 Your spouse’s income.
 If you need to apply for a personal loan, but your chances are slim due to unemployment, you can ask your wife or husband to be a cosigner for your loan.
 The only condition is for them to be employed at the time.
 As a result, your spouse’s income helps you get a loan.

 Alimony, child support.
 A fixed sum of money received monthly as child support or alimony can also count as a regular income source.
-These sources can help unemployed people qualify for emergency loans.
+These sources can help unemployed people and single mothers qualify for emergency loans.